 Pend Oreille River Water Trail

 The Pend Oreille River Water Trail follows the river from Oldtown, Idaho, into northeastern Washington, stopping just short of British Columbia at the Boundary Dam.
-The Pend Oreille River, one of few U.S. rivers that flows northward, is punctuated with dams and snakes through remote and spectacular country past wild forests, waterfalls, and rocky outcrops.
-Paddle through the LeClerc Wildlife Area and watch for raptors, owls, otters, and elk.
-Even wolves and grizzlies are found in these far-flung parts.
+The Pend Oreille River is punctuated with dams and winds through remote landscapes of forests, waterfalls, and rocky outcrops.
+Paddle through the LeClerc Wildlife Area and watch for raptors, elk, and even grizzly bears.
 Anglers can turn this Washington water trail adventure into a multi-day trip with overnights at fishing-focused resorts like Eagle’s Landing RV Resort and Ruby Creek Resort.

-Travel Tip: View or download these handy maps from Pend Oreille County.
+Travel Tip: Download these handy maps from Pend Oreille County.
 The maps divide the water trail into three sections and outline access points and amenities like campsites and restrooms.
-A waterproof map is also available for purchase.

 Tapteal Water Trail

 A treasured destination in the Tri-Cities area, the Tapteal Water Trail follows the Yakima River, beginning at Kiona Bend in Benton City and ending at Bateman Island in Richland.
-Although this is the shortest Washington water trail, this section of the Yakima River is known as one of the most diverse, scenic, and biologically productive water systems in the Pacific Northwest.
-The watershed ribbons through shrub-steppe and wildlife-rich marshlands that are home to bird species such as great blue herons and pelicans.
+Although this is the shortest Washington water trail, this section of the river is known as one of the most diverse, scenic, and biologically productive water systems in the Pacific Northwest.
+The watershed runs through shrub-steppe and wildlife-rich marshlands that are home to bird species such as great blue herons.

-Rent watercraft from Bateman Kayak and Canoe.
+Rent watercraft from Bateman Island Kayak & Canoe.
 They’ll drop off and pick up rentals from the Bateman Island launch for a half-day adventure, or for longer rentals, they drop off and pick up at any of 10 launches along the water trail.

 Northwest Discovery Water Trail

 The Northwest Discovery Water Trail is a great choice for history buffs, as it follows the path of Lewis and Clark’s Corps of Discovery and tours important Native American homelands and waterways.
-Along the route, paddlers have the opportunity to stop at museums and visitor centers to enrich their journey.
-In Stevenson, the Columbia Gorge Museum has exhibits on everything from Native American culture and history to the early steam industry and the region’s geography.
+Along the route, paddlers can stop at museums and visitor centers to enrich their journey.
+In Stevenson, the Columbia Gorge Museum has exhibits on everything from Native American culture and history to the early steam industry.
 Find the Sacajawea Interpretive Center in Pasco and learn about Sacajawea’s pivotal role in history.

 Lower Columbia River Water Trail

-Heading west from the Bonneville Dam (the terminus for the Northwest Discovery Water Trail), the Lower Columbia River Water Trail passes wetlands, beaches, industrial marine parks, and river islands on its epic journey to the Pacific Ocean.
+Heading west from the Bonneville Dam, the Lower Columbia River Water Trail passes wetlands, beaches, industrial marine parks, and river islands on its journey to the Pacific Ocean.
 As the Columbia collides with the sea, it forms the massive Columbia River Estuary, home to abundant wildlife and an essential site for migratory shorebirds.

 Also See: Gorge to Coast Road Trip Itinerary